 From the book: “Sala band formed in August 1990.
 They produced pretty groovy death metal with deep grunted vocals.
 Not bad, but lacking the quality of bands from nearby Avesta.
 Uncanny, Interment, and Fulmination were always a notch above.
 They actually released an album, though it passed mostly unnoticed in the days of black metal.
 Lindfors went on to In Thy Dreams.”

-For the full story of the rabid Swedish death metal scene, get a signed copy of Swedish Death Metal at this location:
+For the full story of the rabid Swedish death metal scene, get a hardcover copy of Swedish Death Metal at this location: